mikeal/ZDAG/README.md

 The same is true of well typed lists and maps when the values happen to match the sort order of the compression table.

+Also keep in mind that maps don't require a typing token for their key because we only allow one map key type.
+This means maps are very cheap in ZDAG compared to other formats and the keys aren't just de-duplicated across the structure, the pointers are kept quite small.

 ```js
 import varint from 'varint'